5lamps/BurstlyANE/README.md

 ## Compiling

 Use the 'ant' command within the BurstlyANE/build folder.
-This will generate BurstlyANE/bin/BurstlyANE.ane
+This will generate BurstlyANE/bin/BurstlyANE.ane.
+Note that we have included the compiled ANE in this repository for convenience.

 ## Adding to your Project (Flash Builder)